brycewray/eleventy-site/src/posts/2021/11/go-big-go-home-sequel.md

 discussionId: "2021-11-go-big-go-home-sequel"
 ---

-The inspiration for this mercifully brief post was a metaphorical, "Why didn't I think of this before?”-kinda forehead-slap.
+The inspiration for this mercifully brief post was a metaphorical, "Why didn't I think of this before?"-kinda forehead-slap.
 And perhaps it should have been more than metaphorical.

 Back in February, I wrote [an article](/posts/2021/02/go-big-go-home/) about my conversion of an [Eleventy](https://11ty.dev) [shortcode](https://11ty.dev/docs/shortcodes) to a [Go](https://go.dev)-based shortcode for [Hugo](https://gohugo.io).
 Each shortcode's purpose generated the necessary HTML for responsive handling of an image from my [Cloudinary](https://cloudinary.com) account.
 While the spaghetti-ish result for Hugo certainly worked, it was ’way more convoluted and hard to read than it needed to be.
 This post is an attempt to make up for that.